AndreaPro/NS1nanosynth_patches/README.md

 # Nanosynth-Experiments
-a place to store my NS!
-Nanotynth esperiments as well as the NS1 Fritzing Patch and his paper version
+a place to store my NS1 Nanosynth esperiments as well as the NS1 Fritzing Patch and his paper version

 # How to use!